kbaseattic/design_docs/data/KBaseFBAModeling.md

     /*
         Translate an existing model to a new genome based on the genome comparison object */

-    authentication required;
-    funcdef build_pangenome(build_pangenome_params input) returns (object_metadata output);
+20. funcdef genome_heatmap_from_pangenome(genome_heatmap_from_pangenome_params input) returns (heat_map_matrix output);

 	    typedef structure {
 	    	bool is_refs;
 			list<string> labels;
 			list<list<float>> matrix;
 	    } heat_map_matrix;

 	    typedef structure {
 			string pangenome;
 			string pangenome_workspace;
 			string workspace;
 	    } genome_heatmap_from_pangenome_params;
 	    /*
 	        Builds a comparason matrix for genomes included in a pangenome object */
 	    authentication required;

-    funcdef genome_heatmap_from_pangenome(genome_heatmap_from_pangenome_params input) returns (heat_map_matrix output);
+21. funcdef ortholog_family_from_pangenome(ortholog_family_from_pangenome_params input) returns (ortholog_data output);
 		/*gene ID,gene ref,protein sequence,function,score*/
 		typedef structure {
 			list<tuple<string,string,string,string,float>> gene_data;
 			heat_map_matrix protein_heatmap;
 	    } ortholog_data;

 	    typedef structure {
 			string pangenome;
 			string pangenome_workspace;
 			string orthologid;
 			string workspace;
 	    } ortholog_family_from_pangenome_params;
 	    /*
 	        Returns more detailed data from a single ortholog family from a pangenome object */

-    authentication required;
-    funcdef ortholog_family_from_pangenome(ortholog_family_from_pangenome_params input) returns (ortholog_data output);
+22. funcdef pangenome_to_proteome_comparison(pangenome_to_proteome_comparison_params input) returns (object_metadata output);

 		typedef structure {
 			string pangenome;
 			string pangenome_workspace;
 			string outputid;
 			string workspace;
 	    } pangenome_to_proteome_comparison_params;
 	    /*
 	        Builds a proteome comparison object from a pangenome object */

-    authentication required;
-    funcdef pangenome_to_proteome_comparison(pangenome_to_proteome_comparison_params input) returns (object_metadata output);
+23. funcdef import_fbamodel(import_fbamodel_params input) returns (object_metadata modelMeta);

-	/* Input parameters for the "import_fbamodel" function.

-		genome_id genome - ID of the genome for which a model is to be built (a required argument) workspace_id genome_workspace - ID of the workspace containing the target genome (an optional argument; default is the workspace argument) string biomass - biomass equation for model (an essential argument) list<tuple<string id,string direction,string compartment,string gpr> reactions - list of reactions to appear in imported model (an essential argument) fbamodel_id model - ID that should be used for the newly imported model (an optional argument; default is 'undef') workspace_id workspace - ID of the workspace where the newly developed model will be stored; also the default assumed workspace for input objects (a required argument) bool ignore_errors - ignores missing genes or reactions and imports model anyway string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)
+		/* Input parameters for the "import_fbamodel" function. genome_id genome - ID of the genome for which a model is to be built (a required argument) workspace_id genome_workspace - ID of the workspace containing the target genome (an optional argument; default is the workspace argument) string biomass - biomass equation for model (an essential argument) list<tuple<string id,string direction,string compartment,string gpr> reactions - list of reactions to appear in imported model (an essential argument) fbamodel_id model - ID that should be used for the newly imported model (an optional argument; default is 'undef') workspace_id workspace - ID of the workspace where the newly developed model will be stored; also the default assumed workspace for input objects (a required argument) bool ignore_errors - ignores missing genes or reactions and imports model anyway string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 		*/
 	    typedef structure {
 			genome_id genome;
 			workspace_id genome_workspace;
 			string biomass;
 			list<tuple<string id,string direction,string compartment,string gpr>> reactions;
 			fbamodel_id model;
 			workspace_id workspace;
 			bool ignore_errors;
 			string auth;
 			bool overwrite;
 	    } import_fbamodel_params;
 	    /*
 	        Import a model from an input table of model and gene IDs */

-    authentication required;
-    funcdef import_fbamodel(import_fbamodel_params input) returns (object_metadata modelMeta);
+24. funcdef export_fbamodel(export_fbamodel_params input) returns (string output);

 	    /* Input parameters for the "export_fbamodel" function.

 			fbamodel_id model - ID of the model to be exported (a required argument) workspace_id workspace - workspace containing the model to be exported (a required argument) fba_id fba - A FBA object related to the model. (an optional argument) string format - format to which the model should be exported (sbml, html, json, readable, cytoseed) (a required argument) string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 		*/
 	    typedef structure {
 			fbamodel_id model;
 			workspace_id workspace;
 			list<fba_id> fbas;
 			string format;
 			string auth;
 	    } export_fbamodel_params;
 	    /*
 	        This function exports the specified FBAModel to a specified format (sbml,html) */

-    authentication optional;
-    funcdef export_fbamodel(export_fbamodel_params input) returns (string output);
+25. funcdef export_object(export_object_params input) returns (string output);

-    /* Input parameters for the "export_object" function.

-		workspace_ref reference - reference of object to print in html (a required argument) string type - type of the object to be exported (a required argument) string format - format to which data should be exported (an optional argument; default is html) string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)
+	    /* Input parameters for the "export_object" function. workspace_ref reference - reference of object to print in html (a required argument) string type - type of the object to be exported (a required argument) string format - format to which data should be exported (an optional argument; default is html) string auth - the authentication token of the KBase account changing workspace permissions; must have 'admin' privelages to workspace (an optional argument; user is "public" if auth is not provided)

 		*/
 	    typedef structure {
 			workspace_ref reference;
 			string type;
 			string format;
 	    	string auth;
 	    } export_object_params;
 	    /*
 	        This function prints the object pointed to by the input reference in the specified format */

-    authentication optional;
-    funcdef export_object(export_object_params input) returns (string output);
+26. funcdef export_genome(export_genome_params input) returns (string output);

-	/* Input parameters for the "export_genome" function.

-		genome_id genome - ID of the genome to be exported (a required argument) workspace_id workspace - workspace containing the model to be exported (a required argument) string format - format to which the model should be exported (sbml, html, json, readable, cytoseed) (a required argument)
+	/* Input parameters for the "export_genome" function. genome_id genome - ID of the genome to be exported (a required argument) workspace_id workspace - workspace containing the model to be exported (a required argument) string format - format to which the model should be exported (sbml, html, json, readable, cytoseed) (a required argument)